 Ms. Angel has been teaching for a year in LLEGO ACADEMY which is the first ever school she has worked in.
 This academic year, she will be working with some newly hired teachers in the Science department.
-Ms. Mae, one of the new teachers has been in the field of teaching for 5 years and it is very evident that she can share so many ideas and teach what she has learned in her previous job experiences to the teachers.
+Ms. Mae, one of the new teachers, has been in the field of teaching for five years and it is very evident that she can share so many ideas and teach what she has learned in her previous job experiences to the teachers.

 During the faculty meeting, teachers were asked to suggest activities for the opening of the new academic year.
-Ms. Mae have proposed several suggestions which the teachers agreed on.
+Ms. Mae has proposed several suggestions which the teachers agreed on.
 Everybody was impressed except Ms. Angel who frowned at the corner.
-On the opening day of the school, all the teachers were assigned to finish their own task assigned to them during the meeting.
+On the opening day of the school, all the teachers were assigned to finish their task assigned to them during the meeting.
 Ms. Angel and some teachers closest to her chose not to participate and didn’t do their task as they hated how Ms. Mae took over the last faculty meeting.
 They thought that Ms. Mae was bragging her experiences and was trying to tell all the teachers that she is excellent in everything she does.

 2. TALENTS AND ABILITY

 We don’t support our fellow teacher because we see their talents and ability as a threat.
-We are afraid to admit and accept that they can do better than us so as a mechanism, we say that his/her talent or ability is lacking so our colleagues will think that there is more to improve on her talent.
+We are afraid to admit and accept that they can do better than us so as a mechanism, we say that his/her talent or ability is lacking, so our colleagues will think that there is more to improve on her talent.

 3. STUDENTS APPROVAL

 With this, I’d like to leave a simple message: TEACHERS ARE MODELS.
-EVERYWHERE AND EVERYTIME.
+EVERYWHERE AND EVERY TIME.

 4. SENIORITY ISSUES

 Teachers must work as a team.
-If we always emphasize the value of teamwork to the students, we to must exercise it.
+If we always emphasize the value of teamwork to the students, we must exercise it.
 Working as a team means considering the benefit of all.
 So if we want a better working environment, we should all support one another.